2025 review and 2026 outlook: major transformations in digital technology and digital projects

 A transformation of roles and skills

 The transformations observed in 2025 directly impact the roles involved in digital projects.
-Traditional boundaries between functions are becoming more porous.
-A comprehensive understanding of the project takes precedence over isolated specialization.
+The traditional boundaries between functions are becoming more porous.
+A comprehensive understanding of the project is taking precedence over isolated specialization.

-The skills required are evolving towards an ability to connect issues.
+The skills required are evolving towards an ability to connect the issues.
 Understanding objectives, anticipating impacts, and communicating with different profiles is becoming essential.
-This evolution does not mean that expertise is disappearing, but rather that it is becoming more cross-functional.
+This evolution does not mean the disappearance of expertise, but rather its integration into a more cross-functional approach.

 This transformation of roles also changes the way people collaborate.
-Digital projects in 2025 require greater alignment upstream and ongoing dialogue.
-Success depends less on isolated execution than on the collective ability to maintain a shared vision.
+Digital projects in 2025 will require more upstream alignment and ongoing dialogue.
+Success will depend less on isolated execution and more on the collective ability to maintain a shared vision.

 Continuity rather than disruption

-The year 2026 does not appear to be a radical break with the past, but rather a phase of consolidation.
+The year 2026 does not promise to be a radical break, but rather a phase of consolidation.
 The transformations observed in 2025 will not disappear.
 On the contrary, they will become more deeply rooted in practices and expectations.

 Organizations will seek to stabilize their approaches, refine their methods, and strengthen the consistency of their projects.
 The priority will not be to innovate at all costs, but to take full advantage of the changes already underway.
 This continuity reflects a form of collective maturity.